NSF Postdoctoral Researcher Mentoring Plan

 If your National Science Foundation submission requests funding to support one or more postdoctoral researchers, your proposal must include a postdoctoral mentoring plan.
 The mentoring activities that will be provided to the supported postdocs must be described in no more than one page.
 This plan requirement must be met regardless of whether the postdocs will reside at Kansas State University, at any sub-recipient organization, or any organization participating in a simultaneously submitted collaborative proposal.
 Mentoring activities provided to postdoctoral researchers supported on the proposed project will be evaluated under the Broader Impacts review criterion.
 Mentoring activities suggested by NSF include, but are not limited to:

-- guidance on how to effectively collaborate with researchers from diverse backgrounds and disciplinary areas; and
+- Guidance on how to effectively collaborate with researchers from diverse backgrounds and disciplinary areas.

 Guide and sample plans

 This excellent guide was produced by the University of Nebraska, Lincoln.
 It provides general guidelines and gives two example plans.
-(Note that the second example can/should be condensed to meet the one-page limit.)
+(Note: 1) The first example refers to attachments.
+These references should be REMOVED because NSF does not allow attachments to the mentoring plan.
+However, it is good to address having an Individual Mentoring Plan and an Annual Performance review within the mentoring plan itself.
+2) The second example can/should be condensed to meet the one-page limit.)

 This plan is a good basic model.